StanfordSpezi/SpeziAccessGuard/README.md

 #### Multiple Guards

 The [`AccessGuardModule`](https://swiftpackageindex.com/stanfordspezi/speziaccessguard/documentation/speziaccessguard/accessguardmodule) can also be configured with multiple access guards that use different mechanisms, as shown below.
 In this example, we create both a biometric-based access guard and an access guard with a fixed code that can be used on different views in the application.
-Note that each access guard must have a unique identifier.
+Each access guard must have a unique identifier.

 ```swift
 import Spezi